Date: 23rd November 2017

 Byōdōin is known for the Phoenix Hall, Hōō-dō, or Amida-do (its proper name), with a central hall housing Amida Buddha, twin wing corridors and a tail corridor.
 The Phoenix Hall was named such due to its appearance which resembles a phoenix, with the wings and tail.
 The exceptionally beautiful structure is surrounded by a pond, adding to its beauty.
 The Phoenix Hall is the only surviving structure of Byōdōin thus making it one of the few remaining buildings from the Heian period (794 to 1185), while the rest were burnt down.

 I found out about the special night illumination of the temple while visiting the Kyoto City Official Travel Guide for special events for the month.
-The special night illumination was only for November 18-19, November 23-26, December 1-3, 2017, from 6 to 8.30 p.m.
+The special night illumination was only for November 18-19, November 23-26, December 1-3, 2017, from 6 to 8.30 p.m. (check out details at the end of the post for 2018’s dates).
 I thought of arriving early to catch some dinner at Omotesando before going to the temple, arriving the station at about 5.20 p.m.

 Well, well, guess what?
 Dinner will have to wait, the queue was horrendously long.
 In front of the main gate itself, there were 3 rows, followed by a row going uphill to the left, and continuing another line to the right.